department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/corpus-christi-in-person/conversation-guide.md

 ### Things to observe:

-- Did MSAs have to educate Veterans about the check-in process?
-  - If so, approximately how long did this education take?
 - Did the MSAs interact with the Veterans?
 If so, for what reasons?
+  - If it was to educate them about the process, approximately how long did this education take?
 - Are MSAs checking in Veterans with VSE that need help versus requiring them to use mobile check in?
 - How often are MSAs troubleshooting errors or clearing review flags?
 - How comfortable are MSAs troubleshooting errors or clearing review flags?